 Henry Ward Beecher

 The second and third question of being able to forget and do I forget first and forgive later?
 These questions beg me to sit down and smile.
 Quite often, after thinking about negative moments in life, I actually see tiny rays of light shining through the cracks.
-It is as if time really does erase things that don’t need analysing anymore.
 On the other hand, perhaps I am just very lucky to have cognitive problems because of my MS and I really do forget things quite easily, so it is as much a neuropsychological issue as a physical one.
 Never a dull moment when you have MS!

 In other words, unwillingly I forget.

-Do I willingly forget?
-Not always, because quite emotional issues have a tendency to remain active and they are scraped on my memory with a thin needle, so forgetting is often hard, if not impossible.
+Not always, because quite familial emotional issues have a tendency to remain active and they are scraped on my memory with a thin needle.
+So, forgetting is often hard, if not impossible.
 The mental and emotional imprint is burned too deep to forget.
-One very example of this is when my physical being is attacked because of disabilities I never asked for.
-The hurt of this might lead me to drawing a line under a friendship, painful as it is.
+The hurt of this might lead me to drawing a line, painful as it is.

-When my illness and myself were called into question by what I thought were fantastic friends in the past; my illness suddenly became the ‘monster’ in other people’s eyes and they forgot that I was more than just my illness.
-But I didn’t change, my priorities, my body and my way of life as a result did.
+When my illness was called into question by what I thought was family; my illness suddenly became the ‘monster’ in their eyes, and they forgot that I was more than just my illness.
+But I didn’t change as a person; my priorities, my body and my way of life as a result did.
 I am still me, I still have a soul, feelings, emotions, aspirations and dreams.
-I wanted to be treated as ‘me’ and not as ‘you with that dreadful illness’ but healthy friends found I was not the same anymore in their eyes, and my illness was not what they thought it should be, again, in their eyes.
+I wanted to be treated as ‘me’ and not as ‘you with that dreadful illness’.

 “In the end we will remember not the words of our enemies,